emanuel-metzenthin/KELOS-on-Kafka/README.md

 for (int i = 0; i < smallerKlomeCounts.length; i++) {
     int cluster = clustersWithKlome.get(i).getLeft();

-    if (smallerKlomeCounts[i] < N) {
-        // Indicate the cluster may contain outliers
+    boolean might_contain_outliers = smallerKlomeCounts[i] < N;

-        Pair<Cluster, Boolean> pair = Pair.of(this.clusterWithDensities.get(cluster), true);
+    Pair<Cluster, Boolean> pair = Pair.of(this.clusterWithDensities.get(cluster), might_contain_outliers);
     this.context.forward(cluster, pair);
 }

 ...

 ```
 *Figure 5: Pruning Algorithm*

-Here, all points that lie within clusters that are not pruned get tagged as all points are forwarded to the next processor.
+In the FilterProcessor, all points that lie within clusters that do not contain outliers are pruned, while the remaining points are forwarded to the next processor.
 These points are the outlier candidates, the points that might be in the top N outliers.
 The remaining three processors then compute the KLOME scores of these candidates in a very similar manner as they were calculated for the clusters earlier (see figure 6).
 At the end of the pipeline, the PointPruningProcessor identifies the top N outliers amongst the candidates and thus the entire window.

 ![Figure 6: Outlier detector](./figures/outlier-detector.png)
 *Figure 6: Outlier detector*